ShenaniganDApp/docs/docs/tokenomics.md

 As the platform grows, that same 20,000 will remain fixed while being distributed among an ever-increasing userbase.
 This method of token creation was used as a way to increase the scarcity of the Token.
 When demand for $PRTCLE exceeds its current weekly minting amount a proposal can always be submitted to either increase the weekly supply or decrease it further increasing the scarcity!

 ## WEEKLY DISTRUBUTION
-SourceCred is tool for communities to measure and reward value creation.
-SHE uses it to track data gathered from Discord, Github PR's and SHE's mobile app, ased on your creations, contributions and community involvement.
-Weather you have skills as a developer, artist, marketer or have great people skills there's enough $PRTCLE

 Dathletes, developers, artists, community leaders, social media unicorns and SHE herself are all rewarded in $PRTCLE each week for their dedication to changing how dathletes montize themselves and fans interact with their favorite dathletes.
+Shenanigan uses sourceCred, a tool for communities to measure and reward the creation of valuable content.
+SHE uses it to track contribution data from the following:

+* Discord
+* Github PR's
+* SHE's mobile app.

+All based on your creations, contributions and community involvement.
+Weather you have skills as a developer, artist, marketer or have great people skills there's enough "Cred" to go around.
+Every week the data is pulled and based on the amount of cred you have earned will determain the amount of $PRTCLE one will recieve.

-## FUTURE USES
+## TRIP TO THE FUTURE
+SHE will be doing $PRTCLE token Buybacks